gitter-lab/pria_lifechem/pria_lifechem/analysis/README.md

 # Supporting packages

-The venn diagram adopts this [customized py-upset repo](https://github.com/chao1224/py-upset).
+The UpSet plots require this [customized py-upset repo](https://github.com/chao1224/py-upset).

-# Noetbook Description
+# Notebook description
 This folder contains various analysis iPython notebooks and helper files.
-The following are descriptions:
+The following are descriptions of some of the most important notebooks:

 + `CV_Stage_Results.ipynb`
 Contains model rankings and results for the cross-validation stage.